OlivierLD/WebComponents/oliv-components/widgets/README.md

 ```
 This will `webpack` all the required bundled artifacts in the `lib` directory (sibling of `widgets`).
 The bundle contains all the necessary dependencies.

+When you want to use the "production" version of a component, pick it from there.

+To build everything, run the script at `oliv-components/widgets/to.prod.sh`.

+---